carlosfparada/Cisco-Juniper-Basic/README.md

             ansible_connection: httpapi

 - Create Credentials for the managed nodes
-Create an Execution Environment (EE)
+- Create a GIT Repository (GitHub) with a playbook
-Create a GIT Repository (GitHub) with a playbook Create a Project
+- Create a Project
-Create a Template
+- Create a Template
-Run Job Template
+- Run Job Template

 1. basic_playbook.yml